 A Language Skills Team has been appointed to deliver Welsh learning across the organisation.
 The work of the team will give a much more focused approach to learning Welsh for the workplace.
 It will continue to offer a flexible and bespoke service, especially to Assembly Members who are Welsh learners or who wish to improve their existing bilingual skills.
 The flexible and bespoke approach has also worked well for service areas such as the Security and Front of House services.
-Each year the team will also discuss and agree specific learning objectives for learners who enrol on tutored courses.
-Learners and their line managers will be part of this discussion.
-Line managers will support staff members to achieve their objectives and progress will be linked to the language skills identified as part of the fluency grades (see 'Recruitment' above).
-As learners advance their skills levels, their progress will be noted through regular updates for line managers.
-The progression of all learners will then be recognised in the individual service areas' language plans as a measure of increased bilingual capacity.
-Achievements will be celebrated as part of the performance management system.
+However, the team will also give each learner who enrols on tutored courses a specific learning target each year.
+Line managers will support staff members to attain their targets and progress will be linked to the language skills identified as part of the fluency grades (see 'Recruitment' above).
+Learners' progress will be used to update individual service areas' language plans and will be recognised as part of the performance management system.

-Therefore, by summer 2018, we will:
+Therefore, by then end of 2017, we will:

-- develop a programme of bespoke language skills training taking into account the different requirements and learning styles of all our staff members; - develop specific training for particular areas of the organisation such as the Security service to equip all staff members with the skills they need to provide excellent, bilingual customer service; - work with service areas to look at ways of working differently and using the expertise of other service areas such as the Translation and Reporting Service to provide bilingual services; - introduce more robust systems to set targets for learners and to recognise achievements; - continue to provide bespoke and flexible Welsh learning provision for Assembly Members and their staff;

-1 Language, Work and Bilingual Services: report of the working group on the Welsh language and local government Welsh Government June 2016 investigate new, varied and innovative models of helping learners to develop their language skills, for example secondments and language immersion training, and pilot these models during the life of this scheme.
+- develop a programme of bespoke language skills training taking into account the different requirements and learning styles of all our staff members; - develop specific training for particular areas of the organisation such as the Security service to equip all staff members with the skills they need to provide excellent, bilingual customer service; - work with service areas to look at ways of working differently and using the expertise of other service areas such as the Translation and Reporting Service to provide bilingual services; - introduce more robust systems to set targets for learners and to recognise achievements; - continue to provide bespoke and flexible Welsh learning provision for Assembly Members and their staff; - investigate new, varied and innovative models of helping learners to develop their language skills, for example secondments and language immersion training, and pilot these models during the life of this scheme.